HAbitsLab/WristBased-EE-Estimation/README.md

 # WristBased-EE-Estimation
-codebase for 'Developing and comparing a new BMI inclusive energy expenditure algorithm on wrist worn wearables'
+Codebase for paper 'Developing and comparing a new BMI inclusive energy expenditure algorithm on wrist worn wearables'.